ihemanthkarthik/BirkenBoii/README.md

 A state diagram is a visual representation of the possible states, transitions, and events that a system or object can undergo, providing a concise overview of its behavior.

 **[State Diagram](https://github.com/ihemanthkarthik/BirkenBoii/blob/ac163d9bb6ffd0d13b97221249e8c23e6b38a134/UML/State%20Diagram.jpg)**

-## Features
-Platformer game with basic controls.
-Dynamic background and character animations.
-Sound effects for an immersive experience.
-Level design with obstacles and traps.

 ## Contributions
 Contributions are welcome!
 If you find any issues or have ideas for improvements, feel free to open an issue.